Vendor management systems: Best software options in 2025

 7. NContracts

-Much like Onspring, NContracts promised to help businesses take the risk out of vendor management.
-NContracts promises to help businesses stay informed and aware about vendors’ activities, with tools to monitor and communicate any risks to key internal and external stakeholders.
+Much like Onspring, NContracts promises to help businesses take the risk out of vendor management and stay informed about vendors’ activities, with tools to monitor and communicate any risks to key internal and external stakeholders.

 8. Venminder

-Venminder describes itself as a recognized leader of third-party risk management.
-The platform allows businesses to organize, track and report findings on vendors throughout the lifecycle of the relationship.
-The company reports that its clients use the software for anywhere from 10 to more than 7000 vendor relationships.
+Venminder describes itself as a recognized leader in third-party risk management.
+The platform helps businesses organize, track, and report findings on vendors throughout the lifecycle of the relationship.

 9. Genuity

-Genuity helps businesses to manage IT spending, software usage, contracts, and compliance.
-Genuity also promises to help businesses understand more about their cloud, license, and product usage, and any associated billing trends.
+Genuity helps businesses manage IT spending, software usage, contracts, and compliance.
+It promises to help businesses understand more about their cloud, license, and product usage, as well as billing trends.

 11. PRM360

-The PRM360 website describes this platform as a ‘robust cloud-based procurement software solution’ for procure-to-pay processes.
-The platform helps businesses to create requisitions, manage inventory, track purchase orders (POs), and ensure vendors comply with relevant regulations.
+The PRM360 website describes this platform as a “robust cloud-based procurement software solution” for procure-to-pay processes.
+The platform helps businesses create requisitions, manage inventory, track purchase orders (POs), and ensure vendors comply with relevant regulations.

 Ramp: Vendor management made easy through automation